kristiankauffeld/stemplayer/README.md

 Therefore there is a message queue between the song-upload service and the stem-separation service.
 The upload service can push a message into the queue, and the separation service (the consumer service) can pull from it at its own pace.
 This approach is fundamentally different from a direct HTTP POST, where the receiver must process the request immediately or fail.

+### Single-Cecipient Messages vs. Multiple-Recipient (or broadcast-style) Messages

+The interaction between the song-upload service and the stem-separation service, uses the single-recipient model to ensure that each uploaded song gets processed exactly once.

+Once the song has been processed into stems, we use the multiple-recipient message model to notify multiple services that may be interested in this event, such as the streaming-service, a caching service, or perhaps an analytics service that tracks how many songs have been processed.

 ### RabbitMQ:

 RabbitMQ dashboard can be accessed at http://localhost:15672/.
 You can login with the default user name, guest, and the default password, guest.